-10 Tips for Creating Cards in Bulk / Batches –How to Optimize for Holiday Efficiency
+10 Tips for Creating Cards in Bulk / Batches — How to Optimize for Holiday Efficiency

+Do you want to create cards in bulk?
+Maybe for the holidays you have a TON of cards to make!
 How does anyone NOT stress about creating cards in bulk?

 Here’s a secret: Creating beautiful cards can be very relaxing!
-Sitting down, making something with your own hands, and having something beautiful to share with your loved ones are all reasons why many papercrafters (hobby and professional) enjoy what we do.
+Sitting down, making something with your own hands, and having something beautiful to share and connect with your loved ones are all reasons why many papercrafters (hobby and professional) enjoy what we do.

 When the holidays happen, though, stress can go through the roof.
 There are a million things to do, and sitting down and being creative can often get pushed aside.
 It gets added to a long to-do list.
 How many cards do you have to make??